wsmontes/Portfolio/README.md

 - Main section nodes (About, Skills, Projects, Photography, Contact) connect to the central node
 - Sub-nodes represent specific skills, project types, and photography categories
 - Connections between nodes show relationships between different areas
+- Each GitHub repository is represented as an individual node with its own data and README content

 ### Navigation System